 This involves examining existing trademarks to assess the availability and potential risks associated with a proposed mark.
 This step is crucial in identifying any potential conflicts and avoiding legal disputes.

 Trademark attorneys assist in the preparation and filing of trademark applications with the United States Patent and Trademark Office (USPTO).
-They ensure that the application is complete, accurate, and meets all legal standards, thereby increasing the likelihood of successful registration.
+They ensure that the application is complete, accurate, and meets all legal standards, thereby increasing the likelihood of a favorable review by the examining attorney and successful registration.

 Once a trademark is registered, ongoing monitoring is essential.
 Trademark attorneys keep a watchful eye on new trademark filings and existing marks to prevent infringement.
 This proactive approach helps in safeguarding the brand from potential misuse or dilution.